abhi2024vlg/Art_extract/Task1/README.md

 ## Project Overview

 This project implements convolutional-recurrent neural network architectures to classify artwork based on three attributes (Artist, Style, and Genre) using the [WikiArt dataset](https://github.com/cs-chan/ArtGAN/tree/master/WikiArt%20Dataset).
 The implementation builds upon state-of-the-art research in recurrent convolutional networks, with several modifications for improving art classification.
+The trained model is used for further outlier detection for finding images which might have been assigned wrong labels.

 ## Dataset